jarrarhaider1214/docs/pages/user-guide/tutorials/templates/mesh/mesh.md

 This section will explain the process of Mesh creation and all the relevant configurations for different types of services.

-Now let's move to the step by step process of how to configure a solution.
+Now let's move to the step by step process of how to configure a Mesh.

 1. Enter **Solution Name**.